-Daniel J. DiCenso is Assistant Professor of Music and recently completed a term as Coordinator of Medieval & Renaissance Studies (2011-12).
+Daniel J. DiCenso, ’98, is Assistant Professor of Music and Coordinator of Medieval & Renaissance Studies (2018-19).
 Prof. DiCenso is a specialist in Medieval liturgy, with a particular interest in the history of Gregorian chant during the eighth and ninth centuries.
-He also enjoys teaching a variety of courses about contemporary popular music, including pop music, hip-hop and rock.
+He also enjoys teaching a variety of courses about contemporary popular music, including pop music, hip-hop, and rock.

 Prof. DiCenso studied musicology as a Gates Scholar under Prof. Susan Rankin at the University of Cambridge, where he received his Ph.D. in 2012.
 His dissertation is entitled: “Sacramentary-Antiphoners as Sources of Gregorian Chant in the Eighth and Ninth Centuries.”
 Prior to his time at Cambridge, Prof. DiCenso earned a BA in Music with a minor in Medieval & Renaissance Studies from the College of the Holy Cross (1998) and an MA in Musicology from the University of Pennsylvania (2001), where he worked with Tom Connolly and Emma Dillon.
 He also holds an MA in Classical Studies from Villanova University (2005), an MS in Secondary Education from the University of Pennsylvania (2001), and a Ph.D. in Education also from the University of Pennsylvania (2005).

-In addition to his Ph.D. dissertation, Prof. DiCenso has published several smaller works, most recently, ‘Hildegard on Trial: The Narrow Reception of a Medieval Abbess-Composer' in Marginalia: The Journal of the Medieval Reading Group at the University of Cambridge (2007).
+Prof. DiCenso is co-editor of the volume Chant, Liturgy and the Inheritance of Rome (Boydell & Brewer, 2017) with Prof. Rebecca Maloy (University of Colorado Boulder).
+He has also published several important articles and reviews including “Re-Visiting the Admonitio generalis” in Chant, Liturgy and the Inheritance of Rome (2017), “Moved by Music: Problems in Approaching Emotional Expression in Gregorian Chant,” in Emotion in Medieval Textual Media, ed. by Mary Flannery (Brill, forthcoming), and “Hildegard on Trial: The Narrow Reception of a Medieval Abbess-Composer” in Marginalia: The Journal of the Medieval Reading Group at the University of Cambridge (2007).
 Other current projects include preparing an edition of all the sources of Gregorian Chant for the Mass known to survive from before the year 900 and research projects on popular and African-American music.